Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 ```
 The site should be accessible on `http://127.0.0.1:4000`

-Once you're ready to publish commit to github :
+Once you're ready to publish, commit and push to github :
 ```bash
 git add .
 git commit -m "made some changes"